Book a Demo

 Who is in scope of the CSRD?

-CSRD reporting requirements currently apply to roughly 50,000 EU companies and will extend in 2025 to include approximately 10,000 additional public and private non-EU companies.
-To fall in scope of the CSRD, companies need to meet two of the following three thresholds:
+Originally, the CSRD applied to roughly 50,000 EU companies, extending in 2025 to include approximately 10,000 additional public and private non-EU companies.

-Businesses that are not required to report under the CSRD but supply to in-scope entities may still be required to complete and comply with ESG requirements for mandatory disclosure.
+Businesses that are not required to report under the CSRD but are a part of the value chain for in-scope entities may still be required to complete and comply with sustainability requirements for mandatory disclosure.
 Prepare your business for the CSRD with Assent’s comprehensive suite of solutions.

 If our reporting aligns with CSRD requirements, will we also meet Corporate Sustainability Due Diligence Directive (CSDDD) requirements?